Bakersfield Police Department: History

-Criticism
+Criticism and Controversies

 The Bakersfield Police Department has been criticized over the years for heavy-handed tactics and overuse of force.
 In recent years, complaints regarding excessive use of force, racial profiling, harassment, and response delays have been registered by criminals, suspects, witnesses, and affected family members.

 In March 2001, Tony Eddington and Robert Johnson were stopped in the city of Bakersfield for a traffic violation and ordered to strip for a roadside search.
 The men, both African-American, contend the search was racially motivated, and sued the BPD for damages exceeding $350,000.00.
 The BPD settled out of court for an undisclosed sum and have since installed a permanent policy detailing rules on when officers may conduct strip searches in the field.

 There have been many complaints against the BPD for excessive use of force.
 Most notably is when there is an officer involved shooting.
 Many critics of the department have made the charge of shooting first, asking questions later and firing too many rounds at suspects.
 A federal probe of the BPD was begun in July 2003.
 The probe would seek information and investigate some 47 complaints against the BPD for use of force and racial profiling.
 In January 2008, the United States Department of Justice cleared the Bakersfield Police Department of any wrongdoing stemming from the complaints.

 On July 5, 2008, it was announced that the BPD will begin using polygraphs as a part of the hiring process to become an officer with the department.
 The BPD had resisted the concept for several years as other California agencies were introducing polygraphs into their background investigations of law enforcement new hires.
 The new policy will take effect in early 2009.
 As a result of polygraph examinations of candidates, several candidates that would have otherwise slipped through the cracks were found to be unsuitable and were separated from the hiring process.